ifknot/manuscript_figure/README.md

 # manuscript_figure
 A display item figure for academic manuscripts.

+Intended as a cross-platform framework and windowing service flexible it is currently implemented using wxWidgets.

 A figure may be a chart, a graph, a photograph, a drawing, or any other illustration or nontextual depiction.
 Any type of illustration or image other than a table is referred to as a figure.

 ## Figure Components:
 + Number: The figure number(e.g. Figure 1) appears above the figure in bold
 + Title: The figure title appears one double-spaced line below the figure number in italic title case.